kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 ## The 'getById' Function

-You can implement a `getById` function (its name depends on the configuration provided in the `strategies` attribute) that will be used by Kuzzle Backend to get information about a user's credentials for the strategy identified by its (`_id`).
+You can implement a `getById` function that will be used by Kuzzle Backend to get information about a user's credentials for the strategy identified by its (`_id`).
 For security reasons, only **non sensitive** informations should be returned.
+The actual name of this function can be set in the `strategies` object using the `getById` method.

 Here is the generic signature of the `getById` function: